VLSI-EDA/PoC-Examples/README.md

 typically provided as VHDL or Verilog source code, so it can be easily re-used in a variety of hardware designs.

-This repository provides common examples and synthesis tests to show how the PoC Library can be used.
-The PoC Library is referenced as a git submodule.
+This repository provides common examples and synthesis tests to show how the PoC-Library can be used.
+The PoC-Library is referenced as a git submodule.

 Table of Content:
 ================================================================================